THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 Commercial, factory-farmed pigs and “broiler” chickens (chickens raised just for their meat) are inhumanely raised and nutrient-depleted; heritage-breed/pasture-raised pigs and chickens are nutrient-dense and part of a sustainable agricultural system.

-Again, you can buy pasture-raised pork; free-range, organic chicken; and wild fish at farmer’s markets, high-end grocery stores, and even Costco (sometimes!
+Again, you can buy pasture-raised pork; free-range, organic chicken; and wild fish at farmer’s markets, high-end grocery stores, and even at Costco.
+(Sometimes!
 Not all pork/chicken/fish at Costco gets an A+ rating.
-Read the packaging!).
+Read the labels!)

 Okay, so what about produce?